codytowstik/algorithm-dojo/src/main/easyInterview/palindrome_9/Approach.md

 We know:

     number n with magnitude m can only have ( m + 1 ) digits ..
-100, mag 2, digits 3
+100, magnitude 2, digits 3

     1234 / 1 % 10 == 4           (n) 4
     1234 / 1000 = 1 % 10 = 1     (0) 1